GANWANSHUI/SimpleOccupancy/README.md

 ## News
 -- Note that the demos are large, please wait a moment to load them.
+- [2024/08/31]: Check our latest work [GaussianOcc](https://github.com/GANWANSHUI/GaussianOcc) for the fully self-supervised and efficient 3D occupancy estimation with Gaussian splatting.
 - [2024/05/14]: This work has been accepted by IEEE Transactions on Intelligent Vehicles.
 - [2023/12/20]: Supplement the code self-supervised learning, 3D (sdf,mesh) reconstruction and its visualization.
 - [2023/10/20]: We extend the framework to the 3D reconstruction task based on the SDF at the mesh level with the self-supervised setting.
 I am open to discussion and collaboration on related topics.